-Vitamin D is also produced from a cholesterol-derived building-block, and a low-level of vitamin D may be involved, too.
+Vitamin D is also produced from a cholesterol-derived building-block, and a low-level of vitamin D may be involved in statin side effects, too.

 - Ubiquinone must be converted into another form, ubiquinol, in the body before it is used.
 This form is widely available and offers best value for money for younger people.